jdelshad/jdelshadi.github.io/index.md

 Writer of User Stories, Maker of sticky note sprint plans.
 Great products are built on great relationships and careful planning.
 Connecting engineering, clients and business stakeholders is where I feel most at home.

 Hello!
-I'm John, I am a Product Management working on Cornerstone Learning.
+I'm John, I am a Product Management working at [Cornerstone Ondemand](https://www.cornerstoneondemand.com/learning) .
 As a product manager, I believe that intersection of learning and technology can transform how we learn and grow at work, in our organizations and in our lives.

-### Markdown
+### Quick Links

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for